ed-kung/lacpc/README.md

 `split-agenda-items.ipynb`

 Parse the extracted summaries and split into individual agenda items.
 Store the results in a dataframe: `agenda-items.pkl`.

+## Summarize agenda items

+`summarize-agenda-items.ipynb`

+For each agenda item, summarize and extract information using ChatGPT.
+Stores results in a dataframe: `agenda-item-summaries.pkl`.

 ## Split minutes items